SEBK4C/OpenDoctor-Spec/People to contact and work with on the Open Doctor.md

 ### Sarvesh Soni
 **Organization**: The University of Texas Health Science Center at Houston

-#### Expertise
+#### Areas of Expertise
 - Healthcare technology
 - Medical data analysis
 - AI in healthcare
 - Medical informatics

-#### Resources
+#### Relevant Resources
 - [PhysioNet Profile](https://physionet.org/users/sarveshsoni/)
 - [Personal Website](https://soni-sarvesh.github.io)

 > [!NOTE]
-> This list will be updated as new contacts and collaborators are added to the project.
+> This list will be updated as we identify additional experts who could contribute to the project.

 > [!IMPORTANT]
-> These contacts are crucial for ensuring Open Doctor maintains the highest standards of medical accuracy and reliability while developing innovative healthcare solutions.
+> These experts have been identified based on their expertise and potential contributions to Open Doctor.
+We aim to reach out to them to discuss potential collaboration opportunities.

 ---